ShailendraMishra-E/Automation-of-Layout-Design/README.md

-This repository just displays the generic nature of the work done.
-The actual work done is far more complex than what is being displayed.
-But in order to maintain the confidentiality, the actual work cannot be displayed.
+This repository only displays the generic nature of the work.
+The actual work done is much more complex and has not been displayed to maintain its confidentality.